sabnzbd/sabnzbd.github.io/wiki/extra/access-denied.md

     - /access-denied
 ---

-This article is about the message `Access denied` when trying to access SABnzbd and how to solve it.
+This article is about the message `External internet access denied` (or `Access denied`) when trying to access SABnzbd and how to solve it.

 # Introduction

 When your SABnzbd is exposed (open) to the internet without a username and password, it could give a person with bad intentions the ability to download files to anywhere on your system that SABnzbd can access.
 On Windows, such a person would also be able to download a script and execute it to gain full control over your system.

-If you try to access SABnzbd and you get `Access denied`, the cause is that you or the software/services that you are using are trying to access SABnzbd from a device on the internet.
+If you try to access SABnzbd and you get `External internet access denied`, the cause is that you or the software/services that you are using are trying to access SABnzbd from a device on the internet.
 By default, because of the security reasons mentioned above, SABnzbd refuses such connections from sources on the internet.

-# Quick fix for `Access denied`
+# Quick fix for `External internet access denied`

 If you want to give devices on the internet access to the full SABnzbd interface, go to [General](/wiki/configuration/{{site.wiki_version}}/general) page of the Config, and at `External internet access`, select `Full Web interface`  or `Full Web interface - Only external access requires login`.